Principles & Practices

 Julianne Rich is the Director of Volunteer Services at NYC Health + Hospitals/South Brooklyn Health.
 She has worked in volunteer resource management for 20 years, in both healthcare and not for profit organizations.
 In her current role Julianne oversees the volunteer cycle at South Brooklyn Health and seeks to merge the needs of patients, staff and prospective volunteers to result in an optimal patient experience.
 Additionally, Julianne is responsible for staff training compliance and facilitates New Employee Orientation sessions.

-Julianne has served on the NYAVA Membership Committee and has been on the NYAVA board since 2022, when she served as Secretary, and she has served as Treasurer since 2023.
+Julianne has served on the NYAVA Membership Committee and has been on the NYAVA board since 2022, when she served as Secretary.
+From 2023-2024 Julianne served as NYAVA Treasurer and she is currently President.
+Julianne is also a member of Greater New York Association of Directors of Volunteer Services (GNYADVS).
 In her free time Julianne volunteers with her sons Boy Scout Troop and the Floyd Bennett Field Community Gardens.
 She has learned so much as a NYAVA member and Board member and is very excited to assist the next generation of amazing volunteer administrators.